The Embezzler (1914 film): Plot

 John Spencer's daughter is completely unaware that her father has a criminal past.
 A seedy character named J. Roger Dixon attempts to blackmail the old man, threatening to tell his daughter the truth about her dad.
 After a while, Dixon becomes bolder and insists on marrying the young girl.
 The problem is she is already engaged to Arthur Bronson, a handsome young attorney.
 Dixon tells Spencer he must aid him in sullying the attorney's reputation, and Dixon hires two underworld thugs to help him frame Bronson as an embezzler.

-Spencer's daughter overhears the criminals plotting and tells her father about the scheme to frame her fiance.
+Spencer's daughter overhears the criminals plotting and tells her father about the scheme to frame her fiancé.
 At this point, Spencer confesses everything to his daughter and tells her how Dixon's been blackmailing him for years.
 Although Spencer's daughter is now aware of her dad's former misdeeds, Dixon now threatens to reveal the sordid story to the whole world unless the girl marries him.
 The young woman agrees to the marriage in order to save her father's reputation, but before the marriage can take place, Dixon is killed in a falling out between him and his two criminal compatriots.
 With Dixon dead, the young woman is now free to marry Arthur.